Gottfried Honegger

-Gottfried Honegger (12 June 1917 – 17 January 2016) was a Swiss artist and graphic designer.
+Gottfried Honegger (12 June 1917, Zurich – 17 January 2016, Zurich) was a Swiss artist and graphic designer.

 He was married to the Swiss illustrator Warja Lavater.
 He studied shop-window display at the Zurich Kunstgewerbeschule and taught there from 1948.
 His early work was commercial graphic design.

 From 1955 to 1958 he was art director at Geigy.

 He lived in New York City between 1958 and 1960, and held his first exhibition there.